Chucky Pancamo: Season 3

 The season starts with Adebisi being released from the psych ward and coming back to work in the Sicilians kitchen.
 When Nappa gets infected with HIV, he makes Pancamo acting leader of the Sicilians.
-Afterwards, Pancamo finds out that Nappa is publishing an autobiography detailing all the criminal acts he has committed with the Mob.
+Afterwards, Pancamo finds out that Nappa is publishing a biography detailing all the criminal acts he has committed with the Mob.
 With the okay from Nappa's superiors in the Family outside of Oz, Pancamo has the book destroyed and has Nappa’s cellmate, Nat Ginzburg murder Nappa.

 Adebisi comes to Pancamo, asking to be partners in the drug trade.
 Adebisi asks him that if he kills the other Homeboys, can he be their new partner.
 Pancamo agrees.
 Adebisi, with help from the Latinos, burns Poet and Pierce in the kitchen with hot soup and then Wangler is left without any help and at Adebisi's mercy.
 As a result, Pancamo, Adebisi and Hernandez now are three way partners in the drug trade in Oz.
 Pancamo represents the Sicilians in the Oz boxing tournament.
 After easily knocking out a Biker in round 1 of his first match, in Pancamo’s next bout in the tournament, Pancamo somehow loses to Cyril O'Reily, the mentally handicapped brother of Ryan O'Reily.
 Wondering how he lost to an inmate who he had over 60 lbs. on, he is told by Russian prisoner, Nikolai Stanislofsky that the fight was fixed by Russian mobster, Yuri Kosygin.
 With advice from O'Reily, Pancamo gets Kosygin placed in isolation by tricking him into trying to kill Stanislofsky.

 Later, racial tension brews in Oz, and Pancamo tells Adebisi to cool the rhetoric or else they will be unable to sell drugs if Oz is locked down, 24/7.
 Adebisi refuses and Hernandez points out to Pancamo that Adebisi is in an insane state of mind again.
 Vern Schillinger talks to Pancamo and all the other white inmates in the cafeteria, claiming that they must all stick together because they are bound by the color of their skin.
 Warden Glynn however locks Oz down going into the new millennium.